fiveid/fiveid.github.io/_posts/2015-7-23-Fun-With-Enums.md

 dailyActivity(today, hardfi) // Going out tonight, going out tonight / Going out tonight, going out tonight / Living for the weekend / Living for the weekend / Living for the weekend / Living for the weekend / Living for the weekend
 ```

 This is good, but not great.
-It's still awkwardly restricted.
+It's still annoyingly restrictive.
 After all, it's not just artists who do things on a daily basis.
-Let's go ahead and create another class with someone else who famously got up to stuff during the week...
+Let's go ahead and create another class with someone else who famously got up to stuff during the week.

 ```swift
 class God {